-Snow chains may be fitted only to the front wheels, and only to certain tyre sizes \Rightarrow page 270.
+Snow chains may be fitted only to the front wheels, and only to certain tyre sizes $\Rightarrow$ page 256.

-Snow chains must have fine-pitch links which do not protrude more than 9 mm, including tension device.
+Snow chains must have fine-pitch links which do not protrude more that 9 mm, including tension device.

 Remove wheel hub covers and trim rings before fitting snow chains.
 For safety reasons cover caps, available in any Authorised Service Centre, must then be fitted over the wheel bolts.